 Chemical burn injuries

 When it comes to chemical creations, it should be left to the professionals.
 DIY mixtures of hand sanitizer have been reported to have caused chemical burns in unsuspecting users.
 In March 2020, a 7-Eleven owner was arrested for selling homemade hand sanitizer that caused burns to 4 children.
 Some ingredients don’t mix well and may even cause severe skin reactions and burns.
-According to a Seattle personal injury lawyer who specializes in burn injuries, “Burns are painful and damaging injuries that can greatly diminish the victim’s quality of life.”
+According to a Seattle personal injury lawyer at Washington Injury Law, who specializes in burn injuries, “Burns are painful and damaging injuries that can greatly diminish the victim’s quality of life.”

 Potentially toxic ingredients